 2. What Chemistry courses will articulate, or be equivalent, to your CHEM 105 and CHEM 105L?

-Articulation agreements with local Community Colleges for the Pre-Nursing Core are available on the Assist Web site.
+Articulation agreements with local Community Colleges for the Pre-Nursing Core are available on the Assist web site.
+View Assist Instructions.
 Select California State University San Marcos from the first drop-down menu, select the Community College you wish to attend from the second drop-down menu, choose select by major ,and then select "Nursing" from the list of majors.
-If an integrated chemistry course with lab, covering inorganic, organic and biochemistry, is not available at your institution, ideally we are looking for an Intro to Chemistry course with lab (not an Intro to General Chemistry) and an Intro to Organic and Biochemistry with lab.
-We will also accept an Intro to Chemistry or General Chemistry course (not an Intro to General Chemistry course) and lab and Organic Chemistry and lab as equivalents to our CHEM 100 and CHEM 100L.

 Yes, provided each Human Anatomy or Human Physiology course is taken separately as a 4-5 semester unit course and includes a lab, we will accept these for the Pre-Nursing Core.
 We do not accept a single semester of combined Anatomy/Physiology intended as a 'stand alone' course.
 It must be a two semester sequence of A & P I and A & P II, or separate semesters of Human Anatomy and Physiology, both with labs.

-5. Can I meet with a Nursing Counselor or Advisor at Cal State San Marcos?
+4. Can I meet with a Nursing Advisor at Cal State San Marcos?

 The University never accepts Area A courses (A1, A2, and A3) from institutions outside of the country.
 If you want to apply coursework completed outside of the United States, towards a degree at CSU San Marcos, please contact Colleen Manthey, with the University Office of Admissions & Recruitment, for details, at email@example.com.

-8. Do you accept units from Maric/Kaplan College?
+7. Do you accept units from Private Colleges?

-The CSU campuses (Cal State San Marcos included) only accept units from institutions which are regionally accredited through WASC (Western Association of Schools & Colleges), or other associated regional accrediting agencies such as Middle States, North Central, etc. This same criteria applies to any post-secondary institution.
-We, therefore, cannot recognize any academic units earned through Maric/Kaplan College for the pursuit of any Nursing Licensure, to be applied towards a BSN degree here at Cal State San Marcos, until such time as the institution achieves WASC accreditation.
-Furthermore, if Maric/Kaplan University obtains WASC accreditation in the future, only those units completed by a student after the date of accreditation was awarded could be considered for transfer credit here.
+The CSU campuses (Cal State San Marcos included) only accepts units from institutions which are regionally accredited through WASC (Western Association of Schools & Colleges), or other associated regional accrediting agencies such as Middle States, North Central, etc. This same criteria applies to any post-secondary institution.
+We, therefore, cannot recognize any academic units from non-acredited institutionas for the BSN degree here at Cal State San Marcos.
+If an institution becomes recently WASC accredited, only those units completed by a student after the date of accreditation was awarded could be considered for transfer credit.

 The Accelerated BSN program is designed specifically for 2nd Bachelor Degree Students.
-Additionally, a recent decision by the CSU Chancellor's Office now allows students who have/will have completed a Bachelor's degree in the United States from a regionally-accredited institution (such as WASC or other regional affiliate) to also be eligible to apply for admission to our Generic/Basic BSN and/or LVN to BSN programs.
+Students who have/will have completed a Bachelor's degree in the United States from a regionally-accredited institution (such as WASC or other regional affiliate) is also eligible to apply for admission to our Traditional BSN and/or LVN to BSN programs.